mukulshakya/recruit-tool/readme.md

     npm install
     npm start
    ```
-   - You can verify the server by either viewing logs on the shell, or just open <a href="http://localhost:8000/api/candidates" target="_blank">http://localhost:8000/api/candidates</a>
+   - You can verify the server by either viewing logs on the shell, or just open [http://localhost:8000/api/candidates](http://localhost:8000/api/candidates)
    - For more you can refer to [this](/backend/postman_collection.json) document by importing it to postman.

 3. Running frontend ui